realm/realm-dotnet/examples/DrawXNative/README.md

 To allow testers to have both this and the original on the same device, it is called DrawX.

+Note for our testing purposes, the `DrawXNativeLocal` variants use an adjacent Realm project directly rather than the Realm from NuGet, to be able to pull in sync code in progress.

 ## Installation Instructions

 1. [Download the macOS version](https://realm.io/docs/realm-mobile-platform/get-started/) of the Realm Mobile Platform.